drspangle/draft-dsmullen-ppd-architecture/draft-dsmullen-ppd-architecture.md

 --- abstract

-This document proposes a framework that empowers users to define and enforce privacy policies within their home networks through a Privacy Preference Declaration (PPD) protocol.
+This document proposes a framework that empowers users to define and enforce privacy policies within their home networks through a Privacy Preference Declaration (PPD) protocol and architecture.
 As connected devices proliferate, this approach enhances user control by enabling user-defined privacy settings for different data types, automatic policy discovery by new devices, and accountability measures such as notifications, network restrictions, or perhaps reporting non-compliance with users' defined preferences to designated authorities.
 The framework aims to cultivate a privacy-conscious home network environment through clear, enforceable privacy governance.

 --- middle